Reika Iwami: Biography

-Iwami was born in Tokyo in 1927 but raised in Kyushu.
+Iwami was born in Tokyo in 1927 but she spent much of her early life on the island of Kyushu.
 She later lived in Kanagawa.
-She studied part time at Bunka Gakuin, and then spent 11 years studying doll-making with Ryūjo Hori before turning her attention to printmaking in 1954.
+Returning to Tokyo, she studied part time at Bunka Gakuin, and she then spent 11 years studying doll-making with Ryūjo Hori before turning her attention to printmaking in 1954.

-She studied with Koshiro Onchi, a prominent founder of the Sōsaku-hanga movement.
+She studied with Koshiro Onchi, a prominent founder of the Sōsaku-hanga movement, as well as Onchi’s associates Sekino Jun'ichirō and Shinagawa Takumi, the latter influencing Iwami’s use of driftwood in her prints.